 As you can see in the following picture: – In SCCM CB, we can specify the type of compliance policy that you want to create.
 There are two options 1.
 Compliance rules for devices managed with SCCM clients 2.
-Compliance rules for devices managed without SCCM clients (that can be MDM clients etc…).
+Compliance rules for devices managed without SCCM clients (MDM clients etc…).

-How to create Compliance Policy using Intune?
+How to create a Compliance Policy using Intune?

 As you must have noticed one general compliance policy for all the platforms.
 There is no option to create different compliance policies for different device platforms like iOS, Android, and Windows.

 How to Deploy Compliance Policies using SCCM CB Hybrid?

-And another point is granularity which SCCM CB provides in terms of Compliance rules/policy evaluation schedule.
+And another point is the granularity that SCCM CB provides in terms of Compliance rules/policy evaluation schedule.
 You can change the Compliance policies evaluation schedule !!!
 By default SCCM CB compliance policy evaluation schedule is 23 hours.
 You can change and customize it according to your needs.
-All the steps to deploy SCCM compliance policy is explained in the video tutorial above.
+The steps to deploy the SCCM compliance policy are explained in the video tutorial above.

 How to deploy compliance policy using Intune?

 Check out the Intune compliance policy settings… what is that??
 It’s compliance status validity period ……Nice !!
-It’s global setting – We can’t specify 31 days for one compliance setting and 20 days for another compliance settings !!
+It’s a global setting – We can’t specify 31 days for one compliance setting and 20 days for another compliance setting!!
 All the steps to deploy Intune compliance policy is explained in the video tutorial above.